jimmyli17/snake-online/README.md

 To play:

-Click on the link next to the title of this repo.
+Click on the link next to the description of this repo. (https://jimmyli17.github.io/snake-online/)